PlainsightAI/legacy-docs/rules.md

 ```

 ### recipients
-The recipient object is a map of recipient types, where each key corresponds to an array value of idenitfying recipient information.
+The recipient object is a hash of recipient types whose keys map to arrays of information on the recipients.
 ```json
 {
 	"emails": ["sample@sixgill.com", "joe@walsh.com"],